Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 Frequency and Severity

-You should also take note of the amount of vomit produced and inform your vet about it.
+Take note of the amount of vomit produced and inform your vet about it.

 Appearance of Vomit